 There are many elements needed to make Agile metrics work properly, but one of the most important—and most neglected—is getting agreement in advance as to the metrics that will measure what every activity or initiative is expected to accomplish, so that action can be taken if it doesn’t accomplish that, or do more of it, if it does. -Steve Denning

 That agreement in advance is shaped like a goal description, or objective, if you will.
 Objectives work on different levels in every organization.
 Agile Tools terminology would translate to goals with different scopes – organization, product, and team scope.

 A goal is a set of metrics, just a few of them, so you can focus, learn and improve.

 The idea is to create a goal for each quarter and try to inspect, adapt, and improve in techniques or processes.

 There are four roles (personas) defined in Agile Tools: Business Owner, Product Owner, Scrum Master, and Developer.
-Having a particular role does not in any way change the usage of the tool (for now).
+Having a particular position does not change the usage of the tool (for now).

 Business Owner and Product Owner roles are expected to create Goals for the organization.
 Product Owner and Scrum Master are expected to create Goals for the product and, finally, Scrum Master and the Developer(s) role create Goals for the team.
-You can read a short “How it works” to better understand the expected dynamics of Agile Tools users.
+You can read a short “Why Agile Tools” to better understand the expected dynamics of Agile Tools users.